Health professionals that support SEND

 General Practitioners

-They are usually the best place to start if you or a member of your family has a health concern.
-GPs usually work in practices as part of a team that includes nurses, healthcare assistants, practice managers, receptionists, and other staff.
-Practices also work closely with other healthcare professionals, such as health visitors, midwives, mental health services and social care.
+GPs are usually the first place to go if you have a health concern.
+They work in teams with nurses, healthcare assistants and other staff.
+They also work closely with other services like health visitors, midwives and mental health teams.

 Occupational Therapists